Township Business Ideas and Opportunities [UPDATED]

 11. Delivery or courier services

 Food deliveries became popular during the COVID-19 pandemic in 2020.
-This is as the lockdown, which had been put in place in March 2020, encouraged more people to start shopping online.
+This is because the lockdown, which was put in place in March 2020, encouraged more people to start shopping online.

 See also: 10 Impressive COVID-19 Business Model Pivots You Should Know About